Heading to the Oregon coast, expecting sunny weather only to find out the forecast is rainy? Wondering what to do on a rainy Manzanita Oregon day?

 Check out our 5 Favorite Rainy Day Manzanita Beach Activities For Families

 Hint - they're not just for Manzanita.
-They work for any rainy day along the Oregon Coast!
+They work for anyone looking for things to do on the Oregon Coast in rainy weather!

-Here at the coast we're starting to feel fall in the air.
+Here at the coast we're feeling fall in the air.
 It's an early arrival, after a long, very warm summer.
 As thoughts turn towards fall, visitors wonder about our famous Pacific Northwest rain.

-You might have heard the old Oregonian weather motto: "Give it five minutes and it will change."
+You might have heard the old Oregon coast range weather motto: "Give it five minutes and it will change."

 That’s because each month is a rollercoaster ride of conditions in the great Oregon outdoors; sunny summer days include refreshing rain showers, days dominated by wind and rain are often followed by stunning sunny days.